bsmichael/aerie/README.md

 To view the H2 database, navigate to /h2-console (ex. http://localhost:8080/h2-console).
 The JDBC URL will be whatever is configured in the application.yaml file.
 The Default username is `sa` with no password.

+## Search

+Search by first and/or last name.  (ex. http://localhost:8080/reports/search)

 ## Reports

 Several reports are available: